 That's what chatbots are for.
 They are automatic responders designed to simulate a natural language conversation with their interlocutor (in this case the citizen or the PA employee).

 These conversational interfaces are built with algorithms that can integrate artificial intelligence processes (machine learning chatbot) with the intent to recognize the questions asked by the user and automatically extract the answers from a documentation base, the knowledge base (which in this case will be composed of documents and data of the Public Administration).

 Chatbots are therefore able to recognize what the user has written and to answer any questions, offering a digital service that reduces the amount of work for public offices and allowing citizens to avoid "physical" barriers, such as opening hours or queues.

-In addition, artificial intelligence can be used to help employees and citizens, to quickly find information within a large amount of documentation.
-Some knowledge management software, in fact, allows you to type a question directly on the service portal, to receive the answer, extrapolated directly from the documents.
+Artificial intelligence can also be used to help employees and citizens to quickly find information in a large amount of documentation.
+In fact, some knowledge management software allows users to type a question directly into the service portal and receive the answer, extrapolated directly from the documents.

-This makes it possible not only to avoid contacting operators directly for problems that can be resolved independently but also to get quicker answers.
+This not only avoids having to contact operators directly for problems that can be solved independently, but also allows for faster responses.

 Benefits of using AI in PA digitization

 Besides offering a privileged direct channel, always open and immediate between citizens and Public Administrations, AI contributes with its technologies to the process of digitalization of PA documents: thanks to it, in fact, it is no longer necessary to search for information among archives and folders, but what we are looking for is immediately available and ready to use.

 In this way, artificial intelligence supports operators both in carrying out the activities of public counters and in solving internal office problems.